 HOW TO GET THERE

-The Ducal Palace is located about 650 meters away from the Lucca train station.
-The closest bus station is Napoleone, on the northwestern corner of Piazza Napoleone, on the bus Lines 5, LAM Blu and LAM Verde.
+The Ducal Palace is located about 650 meters away from the Lucca railway station.
+The closest bus stop is Napoleone, on the northwestern corner of Piazza Napoleone, on the bus Lines 5, LAM Blu and LAM Verde.